 Simply disengage.
 Pretend they don’t exist.
 A sociopath can only harm you when you’re engaged with them.
 If they see their sociopathic behaviors do not affect you, they’ll pull away and find another target.

 If you realize your interactions with someone are becoming toxic, disengage before you get caught in their web.
 Quit responding and arguing.

 2. Play their game, and beat them at it

-Sometimes the best way to fight against sociopathy is being sociopathic, only towards them.
+Sometimes the best way to fight against sociopathy is to be sociopathic, only towards them.
 I know some people may find this hard to do but let’s face it, most of us lie in the mixed strategy zone.

 If you can use sociopathy to protect yourself or a loved one from someone else’s sociopathy, there’s no reason not to do it.